needle-mirror/com.unity.xr.arfoundation/Documentation~/tracked-object-manager.md

 manager.enabled = true;
 ```

-## Tracked object prefab
+## Tracked object Prefab

-This prefab is instantiated whenever an object from the reference object library is detected.
+This Prefab is instantiated whenever an object from the reference object library is detected.
 The manager ensures the instantiated `GameObject` includes an `ARTrackedObject` component.
 You can get the reference object that was used to detect the `ARTrackedObject` with the `ARTrackedObject.referenceObject` property.